When you were a child, do you remember adults constantly asking you,

 “What do you want to be when you grow up?”

-Adults asking the question wanted you to tell them what job or career you wanted when you grew up.
+Those who asked the question expected you to respond with what job or career you wanted when you grew up.
 I didn’t really think much of it as a child.
-But, as an adult, I’m guilty of asking this question myself.
+As an adult, I’m guilty of asking this question myself.
 I mean, yes, having ambitions in life is important.

 However, are we focusing on the wrong question?
 As someone who has changed jobs and careers a number of times, I certainly hope work does not define me.
 In different seasons of my life, different jobs have worked for me.
 But isn’t our life about more than just work?